Sydney Street Photography

 Sydney’s morning rush hour picks up at about 7.30am in the summer.
 That’s when ferries at Circular Quay begin to disgorge people at a higher rate, when office-dwellers alight from buses, and the Sydney Trains services also get busier on the City Loop.

-I usually shoot Sydney street photography three times a week and start at either Wynard station or the Circular Quay.
+I usually shoot Sydney street photography two or three times a week and start at either Wynard station or the Circular Quay.
 As I get off the train, I feel the anticipation of gripping my camera and trying some “test” shots to get my brain into gear.
 I soon feel as one with my Olympus.

 The inner city suburbs, such as Surry Hills, Newtown and Barangaroo, draw me into their vibe occasionally.